X C V I I

 Historical Context and Applications of Roman Numerals

 The Roman numeral system wasn't just a mathematical tool; it was deeply ingrained in Roman culture and society.
-Inscriptions on buildings, monuments, and even everyday objects frequently utilized Roman numerals.
-Their widespread use extended beyond simple counting; they were integral to recording dates, marking milestones, and even expressing quantities in various contexts.
+That said, inscriptions on buildings, monuments, and even everyday objects frequently utilized Roman numerals.
+Day to day, their widespread use extended beyond simple counting; they were integral to recording dates, marking milestones, and even expressing quantities in various contexts.
 While the system eventually gave way to the more efficient Hindu-Arabic system we use today, Roman numerals remain a testament to the ingenuity and lasting impact of Roman civilization.
 Their continued presence in modern applications, though limited, highlights their enduring legacy.

 Advanced Concepts in Roman Numerals: Beyond the Basics